rivernews/djangorest-angularcli-eb/README.md

 # Seed Template for Django + RESTful + Angular/cli + Elastic Beanstalk

-If you use this template as seed, git clone/fork it and you can start from section [Setup Django](https://github.com/rivernews/djangorest-angularcli-eb/blob/master/README.md#setup-django).
+If you use this template as seed, git clone/fork it and you can start from section [Setup Environment](# setup-environment).

 If you need to change the git repo to push to, use
 ```